knpatel401/filetree/README.md

 ## Starting and Exit Viewer
-You can start the viewer either by pulling up the "Filetree Load Command Menu" (filetree-load-cmd-menu) and then selecting the desired file list
+You can start the viewer by pulling up the "Filetree Load Command Menu" (filetree-load-cmd-menu) and then selecting the desired file list
 ![filetree load menu](screenshots/filetree-load-cmd-menu.jpg)

 Alternatively, you can directly run one of the commands below to load filetree with the corresponding file list.